nehaummareddy/playframework/documentation/manual/working/javaGuide/main/async/JavaWebSockets.md

 When the `WebSocket` is ready, you get both `in` and `out` channels.

-It this example, we print each message to console and we send a single **Hello!** message.
+In this example, we print each message to console and we send a single **Hello!** message.

 > **Tip:** You can test your WebSocket controller on <http://websocket.org/echo.html>.
 Just set the location to `ws://localhost:9000`.